Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Subsystem non-invertible SPTs and interface modes

 $\vertex$ and $\dualvertex$ are respectively the set of sites and links on the hypercubic lattice.
 The bipartite graph is constructed by connecting a site $s \in \vertex$ and a link $\ell \in \dualvertex$ if and only if the site $s$ is an endpoint of the link $\ell$.
 Equivalently, $s \in \vertex$ and $\ell \in \dualvertex$ are connected if and only if the distance between $s$ and (the center of) $\ell$ is $\frac{1}{2}$.

 The system constructed from the bond algebra (\ref{zzxzz_bondalg}) has $\ztwoV$ 0-form symmetry generated by

 and $\ztwodualV$ $(d-1)$-form symmetry generated by

 where $C \subset \dualvertex$ is a 1-dimensional closed loop running on the lattice.
-In this section, we show that the $\alpha$- and the $\beta$-model for $\cub{d,0,1}$ are in different SPT phases distinguished by the \repdelike symmetry introduced in Section \ref{section_of_repde}.
+In this section, we show that the $\alpha$- and the $\beta$-models for $\cub{d,0,1}$ are in different SPT phases distinguished by the \repdelike symmetry introduced in Section \ref{section_of_repde}.